Top Nine Mistakes Made When Bleaching Hair at Home

 I know that not everyone will agree on this one but in my experience, I have found that it is easier to do anything to your hair when you have a friend helping you.
 Don't do it alone—you could miss some spots and that can be a little embarrassing, especially when you had no idea they were even there.
 Having someone else there to help or just to check for any spots you might have missed is really helpful.
 Trying to use a mirror or play it by feel can be truly tricky at times.

-So, How Long Do I Leave the Bleach in?
+So, How Long Do I Leave the Bleach on My Hair?

-The amount of time you leave bleach in your hair depends on your current hair color, the color you are trying to achieve, and the texture and thickness of your hair.
-Make sure to check on hair every 10 minutes during the bleaching process to avoid over-processing and make sure to rinse it out after 30 minutes at the most.
+The amount of time you leave bleach on your hair depends on your current hair color, the color you are trying to achieve, and the texture and thickness of your hair.
+Make sure to check on hair every 10 minutes during the bleaching process to avoid over-processing.

 6. Forgetting to Deep Condition

 Do not make the same mistake that myself and many others have made.
-Deep condition your hair the same day this puts some of the nutrients back in your hair and making it more manageable and healthy.
+Deep condition your hair the same day, as this puts some of the nutrients back in your hair, making it more manageable and healthy.

 Deep conditioning your hair in the weeks leading up to bleaching can also help to build up your hair's strength and mitigate damage caused by the bleaching process.